-Cohort analysis is used for getting insights about user behaviour when they are grouped by some criteria.
-This kind of analytics is performed with dataset that represents a history of some events; this might be page views statistics or log of user actions (say, purchases).
+Cohort analysis is used for getting insights about specific users (or another kind of actors) behaviour when they are grouped in cohorts by some criteria.
+This kind of analytics is performed with dataset represents a history of some events; this might be page views statistics or transactions (say, purchases) or user actions log.
+Typically cohort analysis is used for:

-On input you need to have tabular data with the following columns:
+To perform cohort analysis on input you need to have a dataset with the following columns:

 user_id